 I threw away all of my rolling pins once I tried this French Rolling Pin.
 French rolling pins give you more control when rolling since you are not relying on the side handles to roll with because the pressure is applied directly to the pin, this makes all the difference in rolling doughs.

 Cloth Rolling Mats are great for rolling out all types of doughs since the surface is not very sticky and the dough stretches better on the cloth.
-When you are done rolling any dough just scrape off the flour, fold up the cloth and store in your freezer.
+When you are done rolling any dough just scrape off the flour, fold up the cloth, and store it in your freezer.
 I have one for chocolate doughs and one for plain doughs.

-How to Make a Shortcrust Tart Dough
+How to Make a Shortcrust Pastry Dough

-- In a small bowl add the egg yolk, water, cream, and vanilla.
+- In a small mixing bowl add the egg yolk, water, cream, and vanilla.
 Mix together then add to the mixing bowl and mix on low until the dough pulls away from the sides.

 - Place the dough on a lightly floured surface and roll into a 12" circle to fit the tart pan.